giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 - **rus**: Russian (Note!
 For Russian only morphology is available)

 More languages may be added upon request, from [this list](https://giellalt.github.io/LanguageModels.html).
+Feel free to contact us if your language is missing.

-# Using the programs
+# 2. Using the programs

-## Automatic grammatical analysis
+## 2.1.
+Automatic grammatical analysis

 **Summary:** When you have downloaded the files (cf. the **Download...** links below), you will be able to run the following command in a terminal window (the language code *sme* is for North Saami, for other languages, see below):